lachrist/aran/README.md

 ### Traps Comments

 Traps are all independently optional but some traps are logically coupled.
+To illustrate the points below we often use
 We enumerate this links below:

-* `["enter", "write", "read", "leave"]`
+* `enter`, `write`, `read`, `leave`:
-  These four traps represent the runtime interaction
+  These (only) four traps describe the runtime interaction with the environment.
+  We discuss how below:
-  1. In the normalisation process, Aran often inserts new variables called *token* which appear to be numbers from the traps perspective.
+  1. In the normalisation process, Aran often inserts new variables called *token*.
-    So if the second argument of a `write`/`read` invocation is a string, the
+    Tokens appear to be numbers from traps perspective whereas variables present in the original code appear as strings.
-  2. Aran only declares `let` variables.
+  2. Aran only declares `let` variables:
     * `var` declarations at the top-level scope are normalised into property definition on the global object.
     * `var` declarations inside functions are hoisted and normalised into `let` declarations.
     * `const` declarations are normalised into `let` declarations and a static type error is throws upon attempting to rewrite them.
-  3. Aran hoist its `let` declarations at the top of blocks, making the temporal deadzone disappear.
+  3. Aran hoist its `let` declarations at the top of blocks.
+    This makes the temporal deadzone disappear.
-    To restore the behaviour of the temporal deadzone, each variable is associated with a token.
+    To restore the behaviour of the temporal deadzone, a token is associated to each variable.
-    At runtime, these tokens will refer to a boolean value indicating whether the variable has already been initialised or not.
+    At runtime, these tokens will refer to a boolean value indicating whether their associated variable has already been initialised or not.
     Before accessing a variable in a dynamic portion of the deadzone, a runtime time check on its associated token is inserted.
     In many cases, the temporal deadzone of a variable can be statically determined and its associated token is entirely removed from the instrumented code.
-  These remarks are illustrated in the pseudo instrumentation below:
+    Not that `eval` kills this optimisation because we have to assume that any reachable variable may be accessed.
   ```js
   // Original //
   const a = () => x;